CZDanol/StreamDeck-DiscordVolumeMixer2/README.md

 # Stream Deck Discord Volume Mixer
+**Version 2 is not yet officially released on the marketplace (it's in the testing phase for now).
+You can however download it manually from the releases section in this repository.**

 This is a plugin for Stream Deck for managing Discord Voice chats:
 * Shows list of people in your voice chat.
 * You can **adjust volume** for each user.